jaredculp/dotfiles/README.md

 # dotfiles

-These are my dotfiles, because there's no place like `$HOME`.
+These are my dotfiles, because there's no place like `$HOME` 🏠.

 I use:
 * [rcm](https://github.com/thoughtbot/rcm) to manage symlinks